 High season in Mui Ne has traditionally been from November to April, low season from May to October.
 But in recent years tourist numbers have been in decline and some accommodation are applying low season rates as early as February/March.

 Mui Ne accommodation is good value but if you dream of beachfront, you will have to have a bigger budget.
 You’ll also have to be careful in choosing as some places have lost their beachfront completely due to coastal erosion.

 From the moment guests move up the driveway, they will be enraptured by Cat Sen Auberge’s utterly gorgeous property dotted with lofty coconut trees.
 This hotel is a peaceful respite in a gaudy tourist town and it offers budget travellers a welcoming feeling of home.
 It’s one of our top picks for Mui Ne.
-I think we’re in the tropics.
-This family-run accommodation has rooms and cottages,...
+This family-run accommodation has rooms and cottages, both of which exude French charm...
 Read our full review of Cat Sen Auberge.

 If money is no object, then Mia Resort Mui Ne is a tropical living fantasy come to life.
 In addition to beautiful bungalows, the resort has prime beachfront, a pretty pool, a water sports centre, spa and beachside restaurant.
 Mia Mui Ne wins the best tropical garden award in town.
 Nestled amongst the abundant greenery are the stylish beach-chic rooms and bungalows.
 Interiors are fresh and...
 Read our full review of Mia Resort Mui Ne.